fnando/encrypt_attr/README.md

 - `encrypted_attr`
 - `encrypted_attribute`

 This assumes that you have a `encrypted_api_key` attribute.
 By default, the value is encrypted using a global secret token.
-You can set a custom token by setting `EncryptAttr.secret_token`; you have that use 100 characters or more (e.g. `$ openssl rand -hex 50`).
+You can set a custom token by setting `EncryptAttr.secret_token`; you have to use 100 characters or more (e.g. `$ openssl rand -hex 50`).

 ```ruby
 EncryptAttr.secret_token = 'abc123'